 - Rub into elbows daily to help alleviate dry, flaky elbows

 - To help avoid chlorine exposure when swimming

 Coconut Oil For Hair

-- Can be rubbed into scalp daily to stimulate hair growth
+- Rub into scalp daily to stimulate hair growth

 - A tiny dab rubbed on your hands and then through hair makes a great anti-frizz treatment